nmagroup1/crypto-trust-standard/README.md

 ## Background

-NMA Consulting Group is a management consulting firm focused on operational strategy and emerging technology.
-In September 2026, after researching the existing cryptocurrency safety ecosystem and finding no bundled framework addressing the four dominant scam types, NMA proposed the Crypto Trust Standard as an open solution — a framework the industry can rally around, available for any exchange to adopt.
+**NMA Consulting Group** is a management consulting firm focused on operational strategy and emerging technology.
+In September 2026, after researching the existing cryptocurrency safety ecosystem and finding no bundled framework addressing the four dominant scam types, NMA proposed the Crypto Trust Standard — an open framework the industry can rally around, available for any exchange to adopt.

-NMA Consulting Group publishes and maintains the CTS as an open framework.
+NMA researches and maintains the CTS as an open framework.
 It is not a coin.
 It does not issue tokens.

 The operational platform behind the CTS — the TrustRegistry smart contract, the trust badge issuance system, and the verification infrastructure — is developed by **CASHFLOW IQ**, the entity building the tooling that makes the framework verifiable.
 The framework is open; the platform is the business.